Many women expect a blood test or lab work to determine whether they have begun perimenopause, but the body often tells the story before any exam can.

 There is good news: Relief is possible and readily available.

-So if your periods don’t look like they used to, take note.
+If your periods don’t look like they used to, take note.
 It could be your body’s way of asking for care and attention.
 And when you bring those changes to your doctor, you’ve already taken the most important step toward feeling better.

 “Ultimately, it’s not about chasing a number in a lab test,” Dr. Havener says.
 “It’s about helping you feel your best.”